ICAS Public Sector Panel

 In her current role, Aileen leads on external financial reporting, where current challenges include the developments associated with the Scotland Act 2012 and further devolution of powers, on internal corporate reporting to support financial management and decision-making and on governance and accountability matters.
 She is a current member of the Financial Reporting Advisory Board.
 Aileen has been a member of the Public Sector Committee since 2007 and became Convenor and a member of Technical Policy Board in February 2013.

 John advises clients on share and business valuations.
 He is a Board Member of the Gambling Commission, a Visiting Professor at the University of Edinburgh and a member of the ICAS Brexit Advisory Group.
-He is the former Chair of the Accounts Commission and Audit Scotland.
-Previously he was a partner at KPMG (Edinburgh and London) and a Member of the Reporting Panel of the Competition Commission (now the Competition and Markets Authority.
-He is a former Johnstone Smith Professor of Accounting at Glasgow University.
-He was a Member of the Burt Committee on Local Government Finance Review that reported in 2006.
+He is the former Chair of the Accounts Commission and former chair of Audit Scotland.
+Previously, he was a partner at KPMG (in Scotland and London) and a Member of the Reporting Panel of the Competition and Markets Authority.
+He is a former Johnstone Smith Professor of Accounting at Glasgow University and was a Member of the Burt Committee on Local Government Finance Review that reported in 2006.
 In 2017, he stepped down as a Trustee of the ICAS Foundation after a number of years.

 Nick is a partner in Scott-Moncrieff, responsible for delivering audit, assurance and advisory services to UK public sector and not-for-profit bodies.
 Nick's experience has covered local government, NHS, further education and central government as well as appointments to public corporations.
 He is a member of CIPFA/LASAAC and also sits on LASAAC.
 Nick is a member of the Moore Stephens UK Public Sector Steering Group which is responsible for the strategic development of services to the public sector across the UK.

-Russell Frith is Assistant Auditor General at Audit Scotland.
-He is responsible for the appointment of auditors, quality of audit, technical support for auditors and overseeing the National Fraud Initiative in Scotland.
-He is also a member of a number of auditing and accounting standards bodies.
+Russell was Assistant Auditor General at Audit Scotland until December 2017.
+He was responsible for the appointment of auditors, quality of audit, technical support for auditors and overseeing the National Fraud Initiative in Scotland.
+He has also been a member of a number of auditing and accounting standards bodies.
 Previously he was Director of Audit Strategy after being the Director of Financial Audit in the National Audit Office in Edinburgh.
 Prior to that, he worked in the private sector in audit and corporate finance roles as well as being a finance director in the financial services sector.
 He qualified as a chartered accountant with KPMG.
 Russell now undertakes various non-executive and charitable roles.

-Alistair is the Director of Finance & Student Funding at Ayrshire College, having left the College in August 2017 after five years in that sector.
+Alistair is the former Director of Finance & Student Funding at Ayrshire College, having left the College in August 2017 after five years in that sector.
 He qualified as a CA with KPMG, then spent four years in their Paris office before returning to their Glasgow office within their corporate finance team.
-He has also worked with the employee owned Clydeside Buses, EFT Finance, Clydesdale Bank/ NAG Asset Finance.
+He has also worked with the employee owned Clydeside Buses, EFT Finance and Clydesdale Bank/NAG Asset Finance.
 More recently, Alistair spent 11 years with Learning and Teaching Scotland (now Education Scotland) latterly as Director of Corporate Services.

 Alan Gray CA is the Director of Finance and Board member of NHS Grampian.
 Employing over 15,000 staff and with an annual operating expenditure in excess of £1bn, NHS Grampian is one of the largest organisations in the North East.
-Alan is responsible for the Board's strategic financial planning, has executive responsibility for performance management and is Chairman of the programme board responsible for the public sector capital programme across the North of Scotland.
+Alan is responsible for the Board's strategic financial planning, has executive responsibility for performance management and mental health services and has a strategic regional finance role across the North of Scotland.
 Prior to taking up his current post Alan spent 25 years in professional practice, latterly as a Director with PwC.

 Alasdair is currently an Associate Director at NHS NSS in their Practitioner & Counter Fraud Services department.
 He graduated with Joint Honours in Accountancy and Taxation from Glasgow University and then joined and qualified with Peat Marwick Mitchell & Co (now part of KPMG) working on audit, tax, investigations and advisory work with a broad range of clients.
 He was seconded to the Scottish Office to work on electricity privatisation, and following a brief return to KPMG he transferred permanently to the public sector, working in a number of roles in health.

-Gordon Smail is a senior manager with Audit Scotland.
-Until recently, the main focus of his work was local government including best value audits; examinations of service performance and management practice; and investigations.
-He has now taken on responsibilities for audits in central government including the Scottish Government, working across financial audit and performance audit.
+Gordon Smail is an Associate Director with Audit Scotland with engagement lead responsibilities for financial and performance audits.
+Gordon also leads Audit Scotland’s professional support team.
 Prior to joining Audit Scotland in 2000, Gordon worked for the Accounts Commission.
 Before that he was an audit manager with a firm of accountants in Toronto, the internal auditor of a council and an audit senior with a firm in Glasgow with which he qualified in 1985.

 If you wish to contact the panel, please email:firstname.lastname@example.org